tarsil/cookiecutter-django/{{ cookiecutter.project_name }}/README.md

   whole codebase.
 This also rebuilds the DB every time it runs.
 Example:
       1. `make test TESTONLY='accounts'.
       2. `make test TESTONLY='accounts.tests.test_models'.
-  3. `make test-reusedb`.
-Runs the whole suite of tests in the platform without rebuilding the db.
-  4. `make test-reusedb TESTONLY='name_of_module'` -
+  4. `make test DB=--create-db` - Runs the tests by creating a new database.
-  Same principle or `make test TESTONLY` but without rebuilding the db.